aphyr/partitions-post/README.markdown

 a similar set of issues with the bnx2 driver, they were unable to resolve the issue until version 2.6.38.

-Since Dell shipped a large number of servers with the Broadcom BCM5709, the impact of these firmware bugs was widely observed.
-For instance, the 5709 had a bug in its <a href="http://monolight.cc/2011/08/flow-control-flaw-in-broadcom-bcm5709-nics-and-bcm56xxx-switches/">802.3x flow control code</a> causing them to spew PAUSE frames when the chipset crashed or its buffer filled out.
+Since Dell shipped a large number of servers with the BCM5709, the impact of these firmware bugs was widely observed.
+For instance, the 5709 and some chips had a bug in their <a href="http://monolight.cc/2011/08/flow-control-flaw-in-broadcom-bcm5709-nics-and-bcm56xxx-switches/">802.3x flow control code</a> causing them to spew PAUSE frames when the chipset crashed or its buffer filled up.
 This problem was magnified by the BCM56314 and BCM56820 switch-on-a-chip devices (a component in a number of Dell's top-of-rack switches), which, by default, spewed PAUSE frames at *every* interface trying to communicate with the offending 5709 NIC.
 This led to cascading failures on entire switches or networks.